Chrissy Teigen Was "Terrified" To Learn She Was Pregnant During Breast Surgery

 Back in May, Chrissy Teigen announced that she was removing her breast implants after 10 years.
 "I want them out now," she told Glamour UK at the time.
 Two months later, she posted up-close photos of the under-boob scarring to prove to skeptical followers that she had indeed gone through with the surgical procedure that summer.
 Then, last week, the model and cookbook author dropped the biggest news of all: She's pregnant.

-Given the sequence of events — and the fact that Teigen is already showing, which means she's likely a few months along in her pregnancy — fans were quick to question the timeline, wondering how she could have undergone an invasive surgery if she was pregnant at the time?
+Given the sequence of events — and the fact that Teigen is already showing, which means she's likely a few months along in her pregnancy — fans started to question the timeline, wondering how she could have undergone an invasive surgery if she was pregnant at the time?

 Advertisement

-After one fan posed the question on Twitter, Teigen was quick to share her experience, which she says is "quite the story."
+After one fan posed the question on Twitter, Teigen was quick to share her experience, which she says is "quite a story."

 Oh, it's quite a story. lol https://t.co/NIxwcQrcI2— chrissy teigen (@chrissyteigen) August 15, 2020